Placeholder-Software/Dissonance/docs/Tutorials/Custom-Microphone-Capture.md

 Now you need to properly start and stop the script without throwing exceptions.

 `StartCapture` should return the format of the audio you will be providing.
 This **must** be mono (i.e. 1 channel) and any sample rate is acceptable (just use whatever is most convenient for you).
-If your capture system is not ready you can return null to prevent startup.
+If your capture system is not ready you can return null to prevent start-up.
 If you return a non-null value you **must** set `IsRecording` to `true` and you **should** set `Latency` to an appropriate value.
 The `Latency` value indicates an estimate of the time between sound physically hitting the microphone to submitting the audio to Dissonance, if you don't know this value leave it set to zero.

 `StopCapture` should do whatever you need to stop the underlying capture system.
 Once this is done you **must** set `IsRecording` to `false`.